omarahm3/linux-init-script/README.md

 You'll only need to do two things

-1. Change `config.json` file, and add your name, programs, and servers.
+1. Copy `config.json`, name it `config.local.json` file, and add your name, programs, and servers.

    ```json
    "configuration": {